mattjmorrison/dotfiles/docs/nix.md

 make lint-nix
 ```

-Run the full preflight used before build and switch:
+Run the full preflight used before build and switch.
+This runs Nix, Lua, and Bats linting, flake checks, Neovim tests, and tmux/Neovim integration tests:

 ```sh
 make preflight